zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # New way to make changes via state

 [.code-highlight: all]
-^In earlier frameworks, if we had to change the background color of a view, all we needed was grab a reference of that view and set its `backgroundColor` property.
+^In earlier frameworks, if we wanted to change the color of a view, all we needed was grab a reference of that view and set the color right there.

 ^Now, SwiftUI is state-driven.
 We no longer make such direct changes ourselves.

 [.code-highlight: 2]
-^Instead, we use a few special property wrappers like the `@State` shown here
+^Instead, we use a few special property wrappers like `@State` shown here

 [.code-highlight: 2, 6]
 ^...and make our view observe and react to that state.

 [.code-highlight: 8-12]
-^In this case we change our color via a button define right here in the view.
+^In this case we change our color via a button defined right here in the view

 [.code-highlight: all]
 ^Something that might be curious coming from earlier frameworks is that only this view and nobody else can directly change its own state.
 How can other views or models change the state belonging to other views?